How the hospitality sector can harness sustainability in order to attract like-minded guests

 blog author

 Do you consider sustainability when booking a hotel or restaurant?
 The hospitality industry is set to soar this year as travel and tourism faces higher demand with an influx of travellers.
-With a luxurious holiday or meal out just one click away, it’s worth assessing whether you prioritise or even consider sustainability when making your booking.
+With a luxurious holiday or meal out just one click away, it’s worth assessing whether you prioritize or even consider sustainability when making your booking.
 And if you don’t, then now is the time to make more mindful decisions, from hotels that are less energy intensive to restaurants focusing on locally sourced dishes.

 In a study conducted by the Sustainable Restaurant Association, it was discovered that more than 80 per cent of diners consider sustainability as a deciding factor when selecting a venue for food, while UKHospitality revealed 80 per cent of people expect a hospitality brand to demonstrate sustainable practice, with 41 per cent willing to pay for more sustainable dining.

 The hospitality industry is championing sustainability as it resets the button to promote higher environmental and social standards in order to meet the two-degree Celsius cap as per the Paris Climate Agreement.
-The Sustainable Hospitality Alliance has calculated in its Global Hotel Decarbonisation Report that the industry needs to reduce carbon emissions per room by at least 66 per cent by 2030, and 90 per cent by 2050, based on 2010 levels.
+The Sustainable Hospitality Alliance has calculated in its Global Hotel Decarbonization Report that the industry needs to reduce carbon emissions per room by at least 66 per cent by 2030, and 90 per cent by 2050, based on 2010 levels.

 What are the challenges the sector must face?